fingerprintjs/fingerprintjs-angular-example/README.md

-# FingerprintJS Pro working in create-react-app
+# FingerprintJS Pro working in Angular

 ## Setting up an Angular Project